-- Work at height must be properly planned and appropriately supervised. - Work must not be carried out at height when it is reasonably practicable to carry out the work in a safer way. - Where work is carried out at height, reasonable measures must be taken to prevent any person from falling a distance liable to cause personal injury. - Where access is routinely required at high level (e.g. maintenance of roofs or gutters) the installation of barriers or fall arrest systems may be necessary.
+- Work at height must be properly planned and appropriately supervised.
+Working at height should only be considered when two persons are present. - Work must not be carried out at height when it is reasonably practicable to carry out the work in a safer way. - Where work is carried out at height, reasonable measures must be taken to prevent any person from falling a distance liable to cause personal injury. - Where access is routinely required at high level (e.g. maintenance of roofs or gutters) the installation of barriers or fall arrest systems may be necessary.